xtuml/bridgepoint/doc-bridgepoint/notes/589_stringtest/589_returnstring.dnt.md

 #### 7.2.5 Change Return Statement to Use VarParm
-In the return statement, strcpy the return value into the "A0xtumlsret" parameter and return (a pointer) it.
+In the return statement, strcpy the return value into the "A0xtumlsret" parameter and return (a pointer) to it.

+### 7.3 Instance Loading
-7.3 When the _InstanceLoading_ mark is being used (for the model-based model compiler), the string approach may need a few tweaks.
+When the _InstanceLoading_ mark is being used (for the model-based model compiler), the string approach may need a few tweaks.
 The model compiler processes string data heavily.
 This will be tested as part of preparing the next release.